-Back To Life: COVID Lung Transplant Survivor Tells Her Story
+'She Was So Sick': From COVID-19 Diagnosis To A Double Lung Transplant

 After weeks of inpatient rehabilitation, Ramirez was discharged home.
 She's now receiving in-home nursing assistance as well as physical and occupational therapy, and she's working on finding a psychologist.

-Ramirez eagerly looks forward to being able to spend more time with her family, her boyfriend and her dogs and serving the immigrant community through her legal work.
+Ramirez eagerly looks forward to being able to spend more time with her family, her boyfriend and her dogs, and serving the immigrant community through her legal work.

 But for now, her days are consumed by rehab.
 Her doctors say it will be at least a year before she can function independently and be as active as before.